How To Hit A Sand Wedge – What To Keep In Mind

 With this slightly altered setup, you can effectively make a normal swing and be more confident that you will make proper contact.

-If you don’t want to go through a custom fitting, a good thing to do is buy a quality wedge that has multiple loft and bounce settings, and experiment until you find a setting that works best for you.
+If you don’t want to go through a custom fitting, try buying a quality wedge that has multiple loft and bounce settings, and experiment until you find a setting that works best for you.
+You can even take it up a notch by looking into different grinds.

-In a way, the proper technique for hitting a shot with a sand wedge depends on the lie and the shot you want to hit.
+The proper technique for hitting a shot with a sand wedge ultimately depends on the lie and the shot you want to hit.
+Fortunately, its higher bounce makes the club relatively easy and straightforward to hit even for low-skill golfers.

 Thanks for reading.
 Are you learning how to hit a sand wedge or are struggling with it?
 Feel free to drop your thoughts in the comments below.